KlemenDEV/bootstrap/README.md

 Have a bug or a feature request?
 Please first read the [issue guidelines](https://github.com/entreprise7pro/bootstrap/blob/v3-dev/CONTRIBUTING.md#using-the-issue-tracker) and search for existing and closed issues.
 If your problem or idea is not addressed yet, [please open a new issue](https://github.com/entreprise7pro/bootstrap/issues/new).

-Note that **feature requests must target [Bootstrap v3](https://github.com/entreprise7pro/bootstrap/tree/v3-dev),** because Bootstrap v3 is now in maintenance mode and is closed off to new features.
-This is so that we can focus our efforts on Bootstrap v3.
+Note that **feature requests must target [Bootstrap v3](https://github.com/entreprise7pro/bootstrap/tree/v3-dev),**.
+We are focused on maintenance and compatibility of bootstrap 3 with modern dependencies like jQuery v4 and most browsers.

 ## Documentation